Rest Shared and Joshua Encouraged

 The Lord's past victories and present gifts summon Israel to shared covenant responsibility and strengthen Joshua for fearless leadership into the land.

-18 I commanded you at that time, saying, “Yahweh your God has given you this land to possess it.
-All of you men of valor shall pass over armed before your brothers, the children of Israel.
+18 At that time I commanded you: “The LORD your God has given you this land to possess.
+All your men of valor are to cross over, armed for battle, ahead of your brothers, the Israelites.

-19 But your wives, and your little ones, and your livestock, (I know that you have much livestock), shall live in your cities which I have given you,
+19 But your wives, your children, and your livestock—I know that you have much livestock—may remain in the cities I have given you,

-20 until Yahweh gives rest to your brothers, as to you, and they also possess the land which Yahweh your God gives them beyond the Jordan.
-Then you shall each return to his own possession, which I have given you.”
+20 until the LORD gives rest to your brothers as He has to you, and they too have taken possession of the land that the LORD your God is giving them across the Jordan.
+Then each of you may return to the possession I have given you.”

-21 I commanded Joshua at that time, saying, “Your eyes have seen all that Yahweh your God has done to these two kings.
-So shall Yahweh do to all the kingdoms where you go over.
+21 And at that time I commanded Joshua: “Your own eyes have seen all that the LORD your God has done to these two kings.
+The LORD will do the same to all the kingdoms you are about to enter.

 The LORD's past victories and present gifts summon Israel to shared covenant responsibility and strengthen Joshua for fearless leadership into the land.